Frequently Asked Questions

 What is the Clinical & Translational Education Program (CTEP)?

-The Clinical & Translational Education Program was developed as the educational/training component of the Weill Cornell CTSC which was funded in September 2007 by the National Center for Research Resources (NCRR).
+The Clinical & Translational Education Program was developed as the educational/training component of the Weill Cornell CTSC which was funded in September 2007 by the National Center for Research Resources (NCRR), which is now the National Center for Advancing Translational Sciences (NCATS).

 - US Citizen